Tools based on artificial intelligence in education

 Even if you know what data a model is trained on, it does not necessarily mean that it produces sensible results.
 Generalising a bit, one can say that a model that uses high-quality data will usually produce high-quality content.
 Similarly, a model that is trained on low-quality data will produce low-quality content.

 As a user of these services, you do not know the quality of the data or how they are processed.
-If you blindly trust the result of a generative model, you therefore risk using unreliable answers.
-If you ask ChatGPT who was the rector at UiB in 1955, you get Asbjørn Øverås as answer, and not Erik Waaler who is correct.
-This is an example of factual errors, something you can read more about in Professor Jill Walker Rettberg’s article in NRK
+If you blindly trust the result of a generative model, you risk using unreliable answers.
+If you ask ChatGPT who was the rector at UiB in 1955, you get Asbjørn Øverås as the answer, not Erik Waaler, who is correct.
+This is an example of factual errors, something you can read more about in Professor Jill Walker Retberg’s article in NRK (Norwegian).

 You do not control the data you send in